 And what if Kitchen teams could confidently create food that was delicious, using ingredients that meant that more customers were able to enjoy them?“

-It is because of Julie’s own personal experience of dining out with food allergies to consider, that led her to set up Sustainable Kitchen
+It is because of our Founder & CEO Julie’s own personal experience of dining out with food allergies, that led her to set up Sustainable Kitchen.

 As both a customer with food allergies and a trained chef with the knowledge of ‘free-from’ and Vegan and Vegetarian cooking, our founder Julie saw a gap in the market to help not only customers, but restaurants and other hospitality providers as well.

 Julie says: “For me, eating out is more than about the food on the plate, although, for someone who adores food, what is on the plate is still extremely important.
 Dining out, whether it be in a café, restaurant, pub, wedding or conference venue is as much about the food as it is about the experience.
 I understand first-hand what can be a very alienating experience of dining out with specific dietary needs, and wanted to help dining establishments deliver a better experience”.

 As a Nutrition trained Natural Chef, Julie has trained and honed her skills producing food that caters to a range of dietary requirements and enjoys creating ‘free-from food’ that is ‘mainstream food’, i.e. great food that can be enjoyed by anyone, irrespective of their dietary needs.

 Why is catering for these customers essential for hospitality businesses?

 Why should restaurants, cafes, and caterers consider catering for these customers?
 Not only are there millions of people living in the UK with food allergies or intolerances, there are also customers and food consumers more generally making a conscious and considered shift to eat better food for their health, and for the environment.